aboron/minecraft-smartos-smf/README.md

 1. Put all the variables into svcprops and reference those from the mc-console and mc-service scripts.
 2. Write an update script.
-3. Write and installer script.
+3. Write an installer script.

 Check my blog post on the creation of this package: